 - During consent collection, the information about cookies cannot be more than two clicks away from the first page.
 The main information is to be provided in two layers, the main layer, and a detailed, optional layer, in a clearly visible notice.

 - Consent must be an indication of affirmative action.
-Consent can be obtained by clicking on the "I consent" or "I accept" buttons or other terms of a similar nature.
+Consent can be obtained by clicking on the "I consent" or "I accept" buttons or equivalent terms.

 - Cookie choice, whether acceptance or refusal made by users must not be kept forever.
-It must be renewed at least every 24 months.
+It must be renewed every 24 months at least.

 - Cookie walls and pre-ticked boxes must be avoided.